Learn how Mattel stays on the cutting edge of content creation.

 In 2019, Kids Entertainment has generated more views (183B) on YouTube than Sports (38B) and Gaming (116B) combined.
 With that enormous scale, how can a business stay relevant with their audiences in today’s attention economy?

 Global toy brand Mattel did just that by harnessing the power of social video intelligence to know what their fans wanted to watch, play with, and buy.
-As a result, they were the fifth most-watched brand in the world in 2018.
+As a result, they were the top 10 most-watched brands in the world in 2019.

 But don’t take our word for it, Mattel’s average monthly performance on Facebook speaks for itself: